DanielHougaard/Coronavirus-Simulation/README.md

 # Coronavirus-Simulation
  A simulation of how the Coronavirus spreads, coded in C++ for Windows.
+The code requires C++ 17 to work, any older version won't work whatsoever.
+Visual Studio supports C++ 17 by default, so you won't have to mind this if you're developing in Visual Studio.
  #### Feel free to use the code however you like.
 But I simply ask you to credit me if you decide to use this in a report or any other sort of work.
  Any contribution would be greatly appriciated.